Lead Business Analyst

 CVA takes into account the probability of defa...read more

-Q2.
-If a task approaches a deadline and scrum team tells you that we cannot deliver a particular part of the sprint backlog.
-As business analyst how will you plan and take care of this situation
+Q. A task is approaching a deadline, and the scrum team says they cannot deliver a particular part of the sprint backlog.
+As a business analyst, how will you handle this situation?

 As a business analyst, I will prioritize the remaining tasks and work with the scrum team to find a solution.